optilyz/design-challenge/README.md

 In the project directory, you can run  `npm start`to run the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+## Deployment

+To make reviewing easier for us, the application will automatically be deployed to GitHub Pages.